MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ```

 !!! tip Auto Fit Property
     The text gizmo has the property **auto fit**, which is only settable in the Property panel.
 When it is set to `true`, the font size will change to fit the text.
 This is useful for making signs, for example; but, it can look weird to have all signs using slightly different text sizes.
-You'll have more control of the text, and have more consistency in the world, if you **turn this setting off**.
+You'll have more control of the text, and have more consistency in the world, if you **turn auto fit *off***.

 !!! tip Text gizmos contribute to [draw calls](#draw-calls).
     Watch your perf as you add many of them!